magomimmo/modern-cljs/doc/second-edition/tutorial-21.md

 Receiving objects: 100% (546/546), 109.85 KiB | 0 bytes/s, done.
 Resolving deltas: 100% (263/263), done.
 ```
-> NOTE 2 We set the head of the git repository to a specific commit to keep consistent with earlier versions of this tutorial.
+> NOTE 2: We set the head of the git repository to a specific commit in order to remain consistent with the earlier versions of this tutorial.

 ```bash
 cd react-tutorial/